jaxsonp/docker-dash/README.md

 ### Description:

 Creates an app instance using the image specified.
+Once created, the container will be called '`IMAGE_NAME`--`USER_NAME`'.
 The image must have already been requested and approved in order to be used to create an app.

 `FACILITY_ID` - Facility-specific identifier